maxclaimhound/toolbelt/README.md

 **The skill marketplace for local AI.**

-On-device models are here — Gemma 4, Apple Intelligence, Phi-4, Qwen.
+Local models are here — Gemma 4, Apple Intelligence, Phi-4, Qwen.
 Every app that calls a cloud API today will run locally tomorrow.
 But there's a gap: the **skills layer**.

 Every developer building local AI apps is hand-writing the same map skill, the same email composer, the same calendar tool.
 Thousands of devs, duplicated work, no standard.